PrashantTakale369/Intelligent_Fashion_Search_Engine/README.md

 2. Our System

    1. Deep Image Understanding

-      > Vanilla CLIP
+      - Vanilla CLIP
-            Image to embedding directly
+            - Image to embedding directly
-            No explicit understanding of:
+            - No explicit understanding of:
-              1. Clothes
+                - Clothes
-              2. Colors
+                - Colors
-              3. Accessories
+                - Accessories
-              4. Context
+                - Context
-      > Our System
+      - Our System
-        > Image to  *Rich text caption*  then embedding
+        - Image to  *Rich text caption*  then embedding
-        > CLIP “looks” at the image but our system understands and explains the image
+        - CLIP “looks” at the image but our system understands and explains the image

-  2. LLM-Based Text Normalization
+   3. LLM-Based Text Normalization

-   > Normalizes both:
+      - Normalizes both:
-      1. Image captions
+          - 1. Image captions
-      2. User queries
+          - 2. User queries

-  3. Two-Stage Retrieval
+   4. Two-Stage Retrieval

-     > Stage 1: FAISS semantic search (Top 20)
+      - Stage 1: FAISS semantic search (Top 20)
-     > Stage 2: CLIP re-ranking (Top K)
+      - Stage 2: CLIP re-ranking (Top K)

-   Why this is better
+   - Why this is better

-     1. Fast search + precise ranking
+     -  Fast search + precise ranking
-     2. Candidate Generation + Re-Ranking
+     -  Candidate Generation + Re-Rankin

+Vanilla CLIP directly matches images and text, while our system first converts images into structured semantic text, normalizes both images and queries using LLMs, performs scalable semantic retrieval, and finally uses CLIP only for high-precision re-ranking — giving better accuracy, robustness, and scalability

 ---